BNGAOSI/cc17-3e/EdEddnEddy-BarangayBuddy/README.md

 ### 2024/02/09

-- Add a documentType data to the database
+- Add a documentType data to the barangayclearance database

 - Attempt adding a Status Fragment although not yet finished and needs configuring of the database

+### 2024/02/09

+- Add timestamp to suggestion